MontanaFlossCo/Flint-Documentation/guides/routes.md

     static func urlMappings(routes: URLMappingsBuilder) {
         routes.send("create", to: createNew)
         routes.send("open", to: openDocument)
+        routes.send("open-document", to: openDocument, in: [.universalAny], name: "from-web") }
 }
-}
 ```

-That's all — you have now defined some URLs that will invoke actions.
+That's all — you have now defined some URLs that will invoke actions for all custom URL schemes and associates domains.
 If your app has configured a custom URL scheme `x-your-app` and an associated domain `your-app-domain.com`, your URLs might look like this:

 * `x-your-app://create?name=MyFile1`
 * `https://your-app-domain.com/open?docRef=456643564563634643643`

+## Creating advanced URL patterns using wildcards and named parameters

+The route's URL matching pattern supports multiple path components and basic wildcards.
+Generally, patterns can contain any number of path components separated by `/`.
+The path component itself can be:

+* A string literal such as `account`
+* A single-component wildcard `*`
+* A "rest of path" wildcard `**`
+* A named parameter `$(id)`, with optional prefix and suffixes e.g. `product-$(post-id)-view` that are matched but not extracted

+Any combination of these is supported, with the exception of `**` which must be the last component.

+Examples:

+* `account/profile/view`
+* `account/*/view` — match anything at the 2nd path component
+* `account/**` — match everything after `account/`
+* `account/$(id)` — extract the second path component as "id" for parameters, matching only two-component urls
+* `account/$(id)/view` — extract the second path component as "id" for parameters, matching only three-component urls
+* `account/junk$(id)here/view` — extract the second path component part between "junk" and "here" as "id" for parameters, matching only three-component urls
+* `account/junk$(id)here/*/view` — combining some of the above
+* `*/$(id)` — any two-component path, with the second part used as "id" parameter
+* `*/$(id)/view` — any three-component path, with the second part used as "id" parameter, only matching when followed by "/view"

+Any trailing query parameters on the URL following the optional `?` in the URL will be extracted first as route parameters.
+Any named path parameters in the route pattern will supercede these.
+You can have as many named parameters as you require, and they are passed to your `RouteParametersDecodable` conforming input type on your action.

 ## Adding the code your app needs to handle URLs and present the UI